 Humphreys Diabetes Center

-St. Luke's Humphreys Diabetes Center provides consultation, education, and support for children and adults with diabetes from Idaho, Oregon, and Nevada.
+St. Luke's Humphreys Diabetes Center provides consultation, education, and support for children and adults with diabetes from Idaho and surrounding states.
 Over 400 physicians refer patients to the center, and our registered nurses and dietitians serve more than 2,000 clients each year.

 The center is located at 1226 River Street in Boise.
 For more information,

 What is Diabetes?